Ben Finney: Biography

-He later served as a professor at University of Hawaii at Manoa, and also as a distinguished research associate of the Bishop Museum.
+He later served as a professor at University of Hawaiʻi at Mānoa, and also as a distinguished research associate of the Bishop Museum.
 He and his wife, Mila, lived most of the year in Hawaii.
 Finney died on May 23, 2017, at the age of 83.

 Polynesian voyaging

 When Ben Finney was a University of Hawaii graduate student in 1958, working toward his Master of Arts degree and writing his dissertation on surfing, scholars were not yet in agreement that any canoe voyages over great distances on the Pacific Ocean had been intentional.
 The prevailing view was exemplified by a New Zealand historian with a low opinion of Polynesian navigation methods and canoes, Andrew Sharp, who believed that such voyages could only have been accidental.

 Finney did not agree with this view and became determined to disprove it.
 He built the first 40-feet-long replica of a Polynesian sailing canoe while he was teaching at University of California, Santa Barbara in the 1960s.
 When it was finished, he shipped it to Hawaii, where ancient Hawaii scholar Mary Kawena Pukui named it Nalehia, which in the Hawaiian language means The Skilled Ones, because of the grace with which its twin hulls rode the sea.